George Ball (diplomat): Arguments

 Ball was long a critic of Israeli policies toward its Arab neighbors.
 He "called for the recalibration of America’s Israel policy in a much noted Foreign Affairs essay" during 1977 and, during 1992, co-authored The Passionate Attachment with his son, Douglas Ball.
-The book argued that American aid to Israel has been morally, politically and financially costly.
+The book argued that American aid to Israel has been morally, politically and financially costly, and described the weaponization of antisemitism for political purposes.
 Elsewhere in the book, referring to the Israeli attack on the USS Liberty, Ball asserted, "... the ultimate lesson of the Liberty attack had far more effect on policy in Israel than in America.
 Israel's leaders concluded that nothing they might do would offend the Americans to the point of reprisal.
 If America's leaders did not have the courage to punish Israel for the blatant murder of American citizens, it seemed clear that their American friends would let them get away with almost anything."

-He often used the aphorism (perhaps originally invented by Ian Fleming in the novel Diamonds Are Forever) "Nothing propinks like propinquity," later dubbed the Ball Rule of Power.
+He often used the aphorism "Nothing propinks like propinquity," later dubbed the Ball Rule of Power.
 It means that the more direct access one has to the president, the greater one's power regardless of title.

 Ball was an advocate of free trade, multinational corporations and their theoretical ability to neutralize what he considered to be "obsolete" nation states.
 Until and after his ambassadorship, Ball was employed by the banking company Lehman Brothers Kuhn Loeb.
 He was a senior managing director at Lehman Brothers until his retirement during 1982.
 Ball was among the first North American members of the Bilderberg Group, attending every meeting except for one before his death.
 He was a member of the Steering Committee of the group.

 Death

 Ball died in New York City on May 26, 1994.
-He was buried in Princeton Cemetery.